Making the Good Reader and Citizen

 By contrast, a formalist or “New Critical” approach to literature instruction became en vogue for much of the Cold War.
 Its influence over K-12 English teaching, like its birth, stemmed from an anxiety that the nation was losing its standing in the global political economy.
 Proponents of the New Criticism saw the practice of close reading and analysis – apart from the political and social context of the author, text or reader – as a pathway to stronger civic and national welfare.

-In our institute, joined by a diverse and distinguished group of visiting scholars, we will explore how our current moment fits into this longer history of thinking about literature, society, and teaching.
-In investigating competing conceptions of the civic role of literature instruction in creating “good readers,” we will see: 1) how historical events have compelled the fluctuations; 2) the role assessment has played; and 3) the impact of technologies of literature instruction on enacting and challenging these conceptions (including the high school canon and teachers’ lesson plans).
-In developing a richer, deeper understanding of literary studies and our profession, our participating teachers will prepare to serve as stronger leaders in their schools and all the more effective and creative practitioners in their classrooms.
+In our institute, joined by a diverse and distinguished group of visiting scholars, we explored how our current moment fits into this longer history of thinking about literature, society, and teaching.
+In investigating competing conceptions of the civic role of literature instruction in creating “good readers,” we investigated: 1) how historical events have compelled the fluctuations; 2) the role assessment has played; and 3) the impact of technologies of literature instruction on enacting and challenging these conceptions (including the high school canon and teachers’ lesson plans).
+In developing a richer, deeper understanding of literary studies and our profession, our participating teachers prepared to serve as stronger leaders in their schools and all the more effective and creative practitioners in their classrooms.

-Over the course of the institute, participants will work with program faculty and K-12 education leaders to develop projects to bring the work of the institute into the classroom.
-During the following year, the institute will also support dissemination activities, including presentations at professional development workshops and regional and national conferences.
+Over the course of the institute, participants worked with program faculty and K-12 education leaders to develop projects to bring the work of the institute into the classroom.
+Following the summer program, the institute is supporting dissemination activities, including presentations at professional development workshops and regional and national conferences.